vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 In all older literatures, on the other hand, including the great epic Mahābhārala, whose composition or compilation may be dated about 400 B.C., the first nakṣatra is Krttikā, It therefore stands to reason to assume that at one time, when the nakṣatra enumeration started, the Pleiades were close to the astronomical first point of Aries, or rose near the true east.
 This is implied in the following verse which S. B. Dikṣit picked out of the Satapatha Brāhmaṇa :

 śatapatha Brāhmana, 2.1.2.
-Ekam dve triņi catvārīti vā anyāni nakgatrānyathaitā eva bhūyiṣṭhā yat kfttikā....
+Ekam dve triṇi catvārīti vā anyāni nakgatrānyathaitā eva bhūyiṣṭhā yat kfttikā....
 Etā ha vai prācyai digo na cyavante Servāni ha vã anyũni nakgatrani

 prācyai diśaścyavante.
 Translation :--Other nakṣatras have one, two, three or four ( stars ) only ; these Krttikās have many ( stars )...
 They do not deviate from the east; all other nakṣatras deviate from the east.